tecton-ai/tecton-terraform-setup/rift_dataplane_sample/README.md

 1. Prepare and apply baseline [rift_base_sample/](../rift_base_sample/), share outputs with Tecton rep.
 2. Get all Rift-related input values from Tecton.
-2. Replace all variables in `locals` block with ^values specific to your deployment.
+2. Replace all variables in `locals` block [here](./infrastructure.tf#L15) with ^values specific to your deployment.
 3. Run `terraform plan` to see/review the list of resources that will be created.
 4. `terraform apply` to create all the resources.
-5. Copy the outputs and share values with your Tecton rep to proceed to the next step of the deployment process.
+5. Copy the outputs and share values with your Tecton rep to complete the deployment process.

 #### Variables/inputs reference